streamshub/flink-sql-examples/recommendation-app/README.md

 - Products that the customer has bought before should be favoured

 We start with the what the customer is currently viewing, the clickstream.
-But that stream only contains the user ID and the product ID, we need to know the category the product belongs too.
+But that stream only contains the user ID and the product ID, we need to know the category the product belongs to.
 To do that, we can join the click stream table with the product inventory table to pull out the category.

 ```sql